 The terms of several of the Company's mortgage loans payable require the Company to deposit certain replacement and other reserves with its lenders.
-Such "restricted cash" is generally available only for property-level requirements for which the reserve was established, is not available to fund other property-level or Company-level obligations, and amounted to \$13,877,000 and \$14,004,000 at March 31, 2009 and December 31, 2008, respectively.
+Such "restricted cash" is generally available only for property-level requirements for which the reserves have been established, is not available to fund other property-level or Company-level obligations, and amounted to \$15,643,000 and \$14,004,000 at June 30, 2009 and December 31, 2008, respectively.